INTRODUCTION

 The government convened an interdepartmental conference with the participation of one hundred and forty academicians.

-The most beneficial results were expected from this conference, but at the very first gathered assembly, two serious obstacles were encountered that hindered work's further progress.
+The most beneficial results were expected from this conference, but at the very first gathered assembly, two serious obstacles were encountered that hindered the work's further progress.

 First, there was a major disagreement about the authority of the chairman, and second, the academicians quarreled over the question of what a comet is.